migudevelop/junit-xml-mocha-reporter/README.md

 ### Split the same test case by id of jira

 You can also add the jira key in the `reporterOptions` or in environment variables to split the same test into different test cases.
 This is useful if you want to test different tests in the same test in Cypress without affecting performance.
 If you want provided more than one jira id you should divide the ids with the `,` separator. e.g: `title one JIRA.KEY.1,JIRA.KEY.2,JIRA.KEY.3`
+>[!IMPORTANT]

-> **⚠️ Important:** You shoult put the jira ids in the end of the title. e.g: `title one JIRA.KEY.1,JIRA.KEY.2,JIRA.KEY.3`.
+> You shoult put the jira ids in the end of the title. e.g: `title one JIRA.KEY.1,JIRA.KEY.2,JIRA.KEY.3`.

 To do this, enter them using the environment variable:
 ```shell